friuns2/BlackFriday-GPTs-Prompts/gpts/resume-enhancement-assistant-20-prompt.md

 Feel free to adapt this enhanced prompt to your requirements.
 The objective is to make it as comprehensive and user-friendly as possible.
 Happy resume building!
 ```

+## Welcome Message
+Welcome to the Resume Enhancement Assistant!
+We'll walk you through a series of questions to help you perfect your resume.
+Each section focuses on a different aspect of the document.
+Let's get started!

+write *start*

 ## Conversation